 Protect Pacific Herring

-Herring is a cornerstone of marine biodiversity on the B.C. coast.
-Because of the sheer range of creatures that feed on herring, this fish plays a vital role in supporting the Great Bear’s rich biodiversity.
-However, a wasteful commercial sac roe fishery is threatening herring stocks and the sustainable First Nations spawn-on-kelp fishery that dates back thousands of years.
-We are working with central coast communities to highlight the importance of herring while also advocating for an end to the unsustainable kill fishery so that stocks can rebuild and a locally-based spawn-on-kelp fishery can flourish.
+Herring is a cornerstone of marine biodiversity on the B.C. coast, however, a wasteful commercial sac roe fishery is threatening herring stocks and the sustainable First Nations spawn-on-kelp fishery that dates back thousands of years.

-Each year, in early spring, the waters shine with silver as countless tonnes of herring migrate from offshore waters to nearshore bays and estuaries to spawn together.
+Each year, in early spring, the coastal waters of B.C. shine with silver as tonnes of herring migrate from offshore waters to nearshore bays and estuaries to spawn.
 Pacific herring spawns are short-lived but spectacular natural events.
-In the Great Bear Rainforest, millions of birds and thousands of sea lions and seals converge with orca, humpback and gray whales to feed on herring.
+In the Great Bear Rainforest, millions of birds and thousands of sea lions and seals converge with humpback and gray whales to feed on herring and herring roe.
 Surf scoters and gray whales time their northward migrations perfectly to feast on the annual herring spawn.
-Even bears and wolves come down to the tideline to eat herring eggs.
-Herring can live to spawn up to ten times in their lives.
+Even terrestrial animals such as bears and wolves rely on this annual feast, coming down to the tideline to eat herring eggs.
+Unlike Pacific salmon who spawn once and die, herring can live to spawn up to ten times in their lives.

 Herring were consistently abundant all along the B.C. coast for millennia.
-A recent archeology study of First Nations sites from Alaska, British Columbia, and Washington found herring were the first or second most abundant fish species at nearly all 171 sites, which dated back 10,000 years (McKechnie et al. 2014).
+A 2014 archeology study of First Nations sites from Alaska, British Columbia, and Washington found herring were the first or second most abundant fish species at nearly all 171 sites, which dated back 10,000 years.

 Herring populations on the central coast, and throughout B.C. waters, have declined precipitously over the past 100 years.
 The factors that affect herring populations are complex: water temperature, food availability, predator and competitor populations.
 However, many observers point to rampant commercial fisheries, which began harvesting herring en masse in the late 1800’s to make fertilizer and fish oil.
 In the 1960s, following decades of extremely high catches, herring populations crashed coastwide.
 After a short closure, commercial fisheries were reopened.
-Now, herring no longer spawn in many of their former spawning sites on the coast.
-Four of the five major herring populations in B.C. have declined to near-historic low levels.
+Now, herring no longer spawn in many of their former spawning sites on the coast, and those who do, spawn in much smaller numbers.
+Four of the five major herring populations in B.C. have declined to historic low levels.

 For decades, the Heiltsuk and other First Nations have been advocating for a sustainable fishery that would allow herring stocks to rebuild.
 However, Fisheries and Oceans Canada (DFO) continues to open the industrial “sac roe” fishery, even against the recommendations of its own scientists.